rovellipaolo/gnome-shell-extension-sermon/README.md

 # SerMon: Service Monitor

-A GNOME Shell extension for monitoring and managing systemd services, cron jobs and docker images.
+A GNOME Shell extension for monitoring and managing systemd services, cron jobs, docker and poman containers.

-You can configure it to show only the information you are interested in (e.g. only systemd services and/or docker images).
+You can configure it to show only the information you are interested in (e.g. only systemd services and/or docker containers).

 Published at: https://extensions.gnome.org/extension/1804/sermon/